JordanRobo/REST_API_Templates/README.md

 # Rest API Templates Monorepo

-This monorepo is a collection of server templates for building RESTful APIs with basic CRUD (Create, Read, Update, Delete) functionality.
+This monorepo is a collection of server templates for building RESTful APIs with basic CRUD (Create, Read, Update, Delete) functionality all with a basic SQLite Database.
 The goal is to provide a starting point for various projects that require a server to handle database operations, with each template written in a different language or framework.

 ## Overview

-The monorepo contains multiple folders, each representing a separate server template.
+The monorepo contains multiple folders, each representing a separate language.
+Within each language folder are templates using different frameworks.
 Each template is designed to be self-contained, with its own set of dependencies, setup instructions, and documentation.

 The templates currently included are:

-- **Bun, Elysia, Drizzle, SQLite**: A server template built with Bun, Elysia, Drizzle ORM, and SQLite database.
+### Bun
+- **Elysia & Drizzle**: Built with Bun, Elysia JS and Drizzle ORM.

+### Go

+### Node.js

+### Python

+### Rust
+- **Hyper.rs & SeaORM**: Built with Rust, Hyper.rs and SeaORM.
+- **Actix Web & Diesel**: Built with Rust, Actix Web and Diesel ORM.

 More server templates will be added to the monorepo over time, covering different languages, frameworks, and database systems.